South Korea client case studies in 2023

 Having established the location of the company, the next step was to identify the optimum corporate structure.
 Foreign investment in South Korea is closely monitored by the government, which prefers foreign investment to take the form of a Stock Company (Chusik Hoesa).
 However, in our Client’s case, Healy Consultants recommended a limited liability company (Yuhan Hoesa), which requires a minimum of two shareholders and which, unlike a Chusik Hoesa, requires no board of directors.
 The Yuhan Hoesa is ideal for a small to medium-sized business such as Mr Davies’ company, because it is a more simple corporate structure.
 Having presented a proposal for a Yuhan Hoesa to Mr Davies, he signed our Client Engagement Letter and remitted the required funds (minus the US$2,000 retainer fee) to Healy Consultants’ corporate bank account to begin the process of company incorporation.

 With this, Healy Consultants began preparations to form the Yuhan Hoesa in the Incheon FEZ.
 The first step was to apply for foreign investment approval for the project at the Ministry of Finance and Economy in Seoul.
 In addition to completing an application form, Healy Consultants prepared a detailed business plan (in the intended name of the company), highlighting its intended activities, information on its Clients and suppliers, as well as financial projections and information on the shareholders and directors.
 Healy Consultants also arranged translation of the business plan into Korean, a process which took 10 days.
 Approval was granted within 10 more days, following which Healy Consultants started preparing the memorandum and articles of association, as well as a statement on the amount and form of the proposed initial share capital.
 These documents were couriered to Mr Davies in Sydney for his signature and return to us.
-At the same time, Healy Consultants arranged to lodge the minimum capital of US$53,000 (which our Client had included in the engagement fees) at the Korea Exchange Bank, who issued a Certificate of Full Payment, which was immediately e-mailed to Mr Davies.
+At the same time, Healy Consultants arranged to lodge the minimum capital of US$53,000 (which our Client had included in the engagement fees) at one of the largest Korean banks, who issued a Certificate of Full Payment, which was immediately e-mailed to Mr Davies.

 Meanwhile, Healy Consultants received the signed corporate documents from Australia within one week, and filed them at the Commercial Registrar’s Office in the Seoul District Court, who advised that the Certificate of Incorporation would be issued within one month.
 In practice, Healy Consultants received an e-mailed copy of the Certificate of Incorporation within two weeks.
 With company incorporation complete, Healy Consultants visited the Incheon FEZ Authority with a view to locating a suitable site for Mr Davies’ R&D facility.
 Since this was a critical phase, we had recommended that the Client now visit Seoul to meet with the FEZ authority, find a suitable facility and sign a lease/purchase agreement for an R&D centre.